thinkWhere/theMapCloud-QGIS-Plugin/README.md

 - Preview layers
 - Search layers

-This plugin is intended for use by members of the [One Scotland Mapping Agreement](https://www.ordnancesurvey.co.uk/business-and-government/public-sector/mapping-agreements/one-scotland-mapping-agreement.html).
+This plugin is intended for use by consumers and customers of theMapCloud.
 The use of this plugin is restricted by token authentication.

 ## Installing the plugin